-The current members of the Audit Committee are Kylie Dickson (Chair), Thomas G. Milne and Robert Lambert.
-Kylie Dickson, Thomas G. Milne and Robert Lambert are all independent members of this Committee.
-All three members of the Audit Committee are considered to be financially literate.

-The primary function of the Audit Committee is to assist the board of directors of the Company in fulfilling its oversight responsibilities by reviewing the financial information to be provided to the shareholders and others, the systems of internal controls and management information systems established by the senior officers of the Company \ and the Company's internal and external audit process and monitoring compliance with the Company's legal and regulatory requirement with respect to its financial statements.
+The current members of the Audit Committee are Thomas G. Milne (Chair), Robert Lambert and Michael Moskowitz.
+Messrs.
+Milne, Lambert and Moskowitz are independent members of the Audit Committee.
+Messrs.
+Milne, Lambert and Moskowitz are considered to be financially literate.
+The primary function of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities by reviewing the financial information to be provided to shareholders and others, the systems of internal controls and management information systems established by the senior officers of the Company and the Company's internal and external audit process and monitoring compliance with the Company's legal and regulatory requirement with respect to its financial statements.